bormaxi8080/osint-timeline/DRAFT.md

 ObjWatch is a Python library to trace and monitor object attributes and method calls: https://github.com/aeeeeeep/objwatch

+KH SQL Projects.
+This repository contains source code for popular SQL projects for beginners, intermediate, and advance: https://github.com/VikingPathak/kh-sql-projects

 ----

 **Linux & DevOps:**

+Localtunnel exposes your localhost to the world for easy testing and sharing!
+No need to mess with DNS or deploy just to have others test out your changes: https://github.com/localtunnel/localtunnel

+Dynamic Notification System.
+A Go-based dynamic notification scheduler.
+Supports multi-channel notifications (Slack, Email, SMS, Webhook), flexible intervals, and database-driven job scheduling with execution logging: https://github.com/zrougamed/dynamic-notification-system

+Smocker is a simple and efficient HTTP mock server and proxy: https://github.com/smocker-dev/smocker

 ----